Table of Contents

 Step 3.
 When the fixing process completes, click "here" to open and use your device.

 Method 2.
-Format External Hard Drive to NTFS to Repair Not Working External Disk
+Formatting an External Hard Drive to NTFS to Repair the Fault

-Applies to: Fix external hard drive not working, detecting or responding error due to RAW or unsupported file system.
+Applies to: Fix external hard drive not working/detected/responding error due to RAW or unsupported file system.

-If your external or internal hard disk shows as a RAW or unsupported file system in Disk Management, the best way is to format the disk to a recognized format.
+If your external hard drive shows up as RAW or with an Unsupported File System in the Disk Management app in Windows, the best solution is to reformat the drive

 Step 1.
 In Run (Windows + R), type diskmgmt.msc and hit Enter.